-The Del-Co Water Company, a cooperatively owned private water company established in 1973, serves most of Brown Township with potable water.
+The Del-Co Water Company, a cooperatively owned private water company established in 1973, serves most of Delaware County as well as parts of several other counties with potable water.
 As the County has grown, Del-Co has expanded its service to provide larger diameter water lines for residential and commercial service, as well as fire protection.